 - Consider leftovers.
 Before you even choose your foods, keep in mind what you could do with any potential leftovers, and how you will store them.
 You could donate to a homeless shelter, save for yourselves or serve them as part of your next-day brunch.

-- Source a variety of foods, fresh and seasonal produce where possible, and piece together a table of vibrant colours, textures and flavours that is art for the eyes and indulges the tastebuds – Platter & Graze, Auckland
+- Source a wide range and variety of foods, fresh and seasonal produce where possible, and piece together a table of vibrant colours, textures and flavours that is art for the eyes and indulges the tastebuds – Platter & Graze, Auckland

 - Support local!
 Our grazing tables include but are not limited to Andreas kitchen’s Crackers, a selection of Canterbury Cheese Monger Cheeses, Le Panier Breads, a selection of meats from Cashmere Cuisine, Volcano Dips and Canterbury Olives – Bespoke Platters, Canterbury